SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 By default, the chosen entry is selected randomly based on their Group Weight (default is 100 points) — the higher the number, the higher the probability of selection.
 This allows for a random selection among the triggered entries, adding an element of surprise and variety to interactions.

-A single entry can be part of multiple inclusion groups.
+A single entry can be part of multiple inclusion groups if they are defined as a comma-separated list.
 The same logic as explained above will apply.
 If that entry is triggered, it will *disable* all other entries that are part of any of its groups.
 Therefore, if any of the groups are activated, this entry will not be activated.

 #### Prioritize Inclusion